 When planning to visit, please leave enough time to receive screening, education, and an escort to the location where the visit will occur.

-The Home follows the Core Principles as outlined by the Centers for Disease Control and Prevention (CDC) guidance for long-term care facilities in preventing the spread of COVID-19 and will be adhered to by staff and visitors as part of the visitation requirements.
+The Facility follows the Core Principles as outlined by the Centers for Disease Control and Prevention (CDC) guidance for long-term care facilities in preventing the spread of COVID-19 and will be adhered to by staff and visitors as part of the visitation requirements.
 These include:

 Following screening protocols